 ii Court orders for sale of a vessel

-Court orders for the sale of a vessel can be obtained either pendente lite or upon judgment.
-The former is more common.
+Court orders for the sale of a vessel can be obtained either pendente lite or upon judgment, the former being more common.
 The latter method relates to enforcement (e.g., by way of a writ of fieri facias), regarding which see Section III.iii.

-When in rem claims are defended, ordinarily the vessel's owners (or their P&I club) will put up security to allow the vessel to depart with the claim to be litigated in an appropriate forum.
+When in rem claims are defended, ordinarily the vessel's owners (or their protection and indemnity club) will put up security to allow the vessel to depart with the claim to be litigated in an appropriate forum.
 Thus, when a claim is defended, ordinarily the vessel will not be sold.

 If the appraised value is not reached, the court may still direct that the vessel be sold to the highest tenderer unless the mortgagee requests that the vessel be advertised again, in which case it will have to give an undertaking to indemnify the court if subsequent tenders are lower than those obtained in the first round.
 Alternatively, the court itself can decide that the vessel should be advertised again.
-The courts rarely order the sale of vessels by private treaty.
+The courts rarely order private sales of vessels.

 i Safety and port state control

-The Marine Department (MD) of Hong Kong Special Administrative Region is the main body responsible for administering the port of Hong Kong, the responsibility vesting in the Director of Marine.
-The Director of Marine is supported by various advisory, statutory and consultative or governmental bodies, such as the Port Operations Committee, the Pilotage Advisory Committee, the Local Vessels Advisory Committee and the Hong Kong Maritime and Port Board (the latter having been formed by the merger of the Hong Kong Port Development Council and Hong Kong Maritime Industry Council in April 2016).
-The MD ensures that ships are able to enter a port, load or discharge cargo and then leave the port as quickly and as safely as possible.
-It also regulates aspects of safety and pollution.
-As a key flag state, Hong Kong is mindful of the need to uphold standards and maintain an excellent safety record, and to this end most key maritime conventions are applicable.
+The Marine Department (MD) of the Hong Kong Special Administrative Region is the main body responsible for administering the port of Hong Kong, the responsibility vesting in the Director of Marine.
+The Director of Marine is supported by various advisory, statutory and consultative or government bodies, such as the Port Operations Committee, Pilotage Advisory Committee, Local Vessels Advisory Committee, and Hong Kong Maritime and Port Board (the latter having been formed by the merger of the Hong Kong Port Development Council and Hong Kong Maritime Industry Council in April 2016).
+The MD ensures that ships are able to enter a port, load or discharge cargo and then leave the port as quickly and safely as possible.
+It also regulates aspects of safety and pollution.105 As a key flag state, Hong Kong is mindful of the need to uphold standards and maintain an excellent safety record, and to this end most key maritime conventions are applicable.

 ii Registration and classification

-The pre-registration quality control system (PRQC) was introduced in 2004 to ensure ships joining the Register comply with applicable safety and pollution prevention standards of the relevant international conventions.
-Upon receiving an application to join the Register, the MD will assess the conditions of the ship and determine whether a PRQC inspection is required.
-If the condition of a ship is found unacceptable, registration will be refused.
+A pre-registration quality control system (PRQC) has been in place since 2004 to ensure ships joining the Register comply with applicable safety and pollution prevention standards of the relevant international conventions and promulgated by Hong Kong at the time of entry.
+Upon receiving an application to join the Register, the MD will assess the quality of the ship and determine whether a PRQC assessment is required.
+As of 9 March 2020, any PRQC assessment must be conducted by one of the classification societies recognised by the MD.114 If the condition of a ship is found unacceptable, registration will be refused.115

 - American Bureau of Shipping;